GoogleChrome/web.dev/src/site/content/en/blog/image-optimization-survey/index.md

 + Google should provide a free CDN like Cloudflare.
 + Maybe more tooling to set up dynamic scaling and CDNs with different providers would be nice.
 + A single oversized overcompressed image is a very decent solution with no extra production cost.
 You need around 1000 pixels wide images for mobile (500px render width) and that is also the size you need for large/desktop non-retina displays.
 I think images resize CDN' are a very bad solution, although I have used it in the past.
 The CMS should handle the resizing and of that is too complex to set up, a single solution is a good compromise (for now).
-+ How cool would it be if I could use a Google Photos picture in <picture> element, and I would get all those sizes automagically... :D
++ How cool would it be if I could use a Google Photos picture in <picture> element, and I would get all those sizes automagically… :D
 + CloudFlare auto-scales our images to best match the user's display.
 So we can save on loading time because images are loaded in relative to the user's display.
 For example, if a user is on a phone, it won't load in a desktop-sized background.
 + Cloudflare does this in the background without us having to do anything except check a box in our settings panel. "
 + Just to reiterate, the only reason I can successfully use srcset, etc. is due to the ease of Cloudinary.
 But Cloudinary gets expensive, *really* fast. this feels like a major hole in the development experience.